Germany–Turkey relations: Turkish espionage in Germany

 In July 2015, Der Tagesspiegel newspaper reported that German federal prosecutors were looking into claims that three men - two Turks and a German national - were instructed by MIT to spy on Erdogan critics in Cologne, particularly Kurds and members of the Muslim minority Alevi community.

-In 2016, Bundestag Parliamentary Oversight Panel members demanded answer from German government about the reports that Germans of Turkish origin are being pressured in Germany by informers and officers of Turkey's MIT intelligence agency.
+In 2016, Bundestag Parliamentary Oversight Panel members demanded answer from German government about the reports that Germans of Turkish origin are being pressured in Germany by informers and officers of Turkey's National Intelligence Organization "MIT" intelligence agency.
 According to reports Turkey had 6,000 informants plus MIT officers in Germany who were putting pressure on "German Turks".
 Hans-Christian Ströbele told that there was an "unbelievable" level of "secret activities" in Germany by Turkey's MIT agency.
 According to Erich Schmidt-Eenboom, not even the former communist East German Stasi secret police had managed to run such a large "army of agents" in the former West Germany: "Here, it's not just about intelligence gathering, but increasingly about intelligence service repression."
 German lawmakers have called for an investigation, charging that Turkey is spying on suspected Gulen followers in Germany.

 In March 2017, the Turkish secret intelligence service MIT was accused of conducting espionage of more than 300 people and 200 associations and schools linked to supporters of exiled Fethullah Gülen.
 Boris Pistorius, interior minister for Lower Saxony State, called this "intolerable and unacceptable", stating that "the intensity and ruthlessness with which people abroad are being investigated is remarkable".
 A German security official said that "we are horrified at how openly Turkey reveals that it is spying on Turks living here".
 On 30 March 2017 Interior Minister Thomas de Maiziere expresses suspicions that the move may have been intended to weigh on Turkish-German relations − "to provoke us in some way".
 The appallment was deepened when it was revealed that the 300 persons included politicians, including Michelle Müntefering.

 In October 2017, according to German press reports officials working in Germany's immigration authorities pass on information about Turkish asylum seekers to Turkey.
 In many cases, even their locations were also revealed, that even their families did not know for security reasons.
 These incidents showed that Turkish spies may have infiltrated German authorities.
 In addition, Herbert Reul, the interior minister for the German state of the North Rhine-Westphalia, submitted a report to the state parliament, alleging that the Turkish-German organisation Osmanen Germania works with MIT.
 The organisation denied the accusations.
 In July 2018, Germany banned the organisation on allegations it is involved in organized crime and represents a threat to the general public.

 In October 2021, German authorities arrested a Turk in a hotel at Düsseldorf for spying on behalf of Turkey.
-Police found a pistol, ammunition and a list with the names Gulen supporters.
+Police found a pistol, ammunition and a list with the names of Gulen supporters.